A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics

-To provide a relatively comprehensive description of the epidemic dynamics, we refer to twelve characteristic quantities including six model parameters and six additional dynamic indicators.
-The latter are constituted by the cumulative numbers of confirmed/cured/dead cases on the 100th day normalized by the total population of the country ($Q_{100}/N$, $R_{100}/N$ and $D_{100}/N$), the half time (days required for reaching one half of the cumulative number of quarantined cases on the 100th day), the lag time (days required for reaching $5\%$ of the cumulative number of quarantined cases on the 100th day), and the apparent spreading rate (the slope of the curve for the number of confirmed cases at the half time).
+{To provide a relatively comprehensive description of the epidemic dynamics, we refer to six dynamic features, which are constituted by the cumulative numbers of confirmed/cured/dead cases on the 100th day normalized by the total population of the country ($Q_{100}/N$, $R_{100}/N$ and $D_{100}/N$), the half time $t_{1/2}$ (days required for reaching one half of the cumulative number of quarantined cases on the 100th day), the lag time $t_{lag}$ (days required for reaching $5\%$ of the cumulative number of quarantined cases on the 100th day), and the apparent spreading rate $k_{app}$ (the slope of the curve for the cumulative number of confirmed cases at the half time).}

-The influence of policies on the dynamics of COVID-19 epidemics is a key issue considered in the current study, and is carried out by both linear and nonlinear regression analyses.
-Here the linear regression is performed mainly by the least square algorithm and is supplemented by the stepwise regression and principal component regression by using the ``regress'', ``stepwise'' and ``pcacov'' functions in the Statistics and Machine Learning Toolbox of Matlab.
+The influence of control measures on the transmission dynamics of COVID-19 epidemics is a key issue considered in the current study, and is analyzed by both linear and nonlinear regression models.
+Here, the multiple linear regression is performed mainly by the least squares method and is supplemented by the stepwise regression and the principal component regression by using the functions ``regress'', ``stepwise'' and ``pcacov'' in the Statistics and Machine Learning Toolbox of MATLAB \cite{MATLAB2021b}.

-The nonlinear regression analysis is realized through a neural network model -- a multilayer perceptron (MLP) constituted by one input layer, one hidden layer with 100 nodes and the ReLU function $\sigma(z)=\max (0, z)$ as activation, and one output layer using the Sigmoid activation function $\sigma(z)=(1+e^{-z})^{-1}$.
-The inputs are normalized grades of 16 policies, while the outputs are values of dynamical characteristics for the epidemic.
+The nonlinear regression analysis is realized through a neural network model -- a multilayer perceptron (MLP) constituted by one input layer, one hidden layer with 100 nodes and the ReLU activation function $\sigma(z)=\max (0, z)$, and one output layer using the Sigmoid activation function $\sigma(z)=(1+e^{-z})^{-1}$.
+The inputs are normalized grades of 16 control measures, while the outputs are values of six dynamical features for the epidemic.
 The $L_2$ norm of the deviations between true values and the predicted ones gives the loss function.
 The network is trained for 10000 epochs with the Adam optimizer and the learning rate is set to $10^{-3}$.
-In addition, reasonably adjusting the batch size of the whole dataset will speed up the convergence, which in this case is set as 10.
+In addition, reasonably adjusting the batch size of the whole dataset will accelerate convergence, which in this case is set as $10$.